Kaurgurpreet23/Weather-project/README.md

 # SEATTLE VS VANCOUVER RAIN

-> We will use the data science methodology to investigate whether it rains more in Seattle, WA than in Vancouver, BC
+> We will use the data science methodology to investigate whether it rains more in Seattle, WA than in Vancouver, BC (where I used to live).
+The problem is simple; As I have lived in Vancouver for more than seven years, I think that it rains too much in Vancouver.
+However, my in-laws have lived in Seattle for more than a decade, and they debate it rains more in Seattle.
+I want to use data to determine whether it rains more in Seattle, WA than in Vancouver, BC.

 ---